fortrabbit/help/README.md

 # fortrabbit help pages

 Welcome to the source of the official fortrabbit documentation.
-These files here are written in Markdown, with a little frontmatter meta-data on top.
-We include this repo as a Git subtree and publish it on: https://help.fortrabbit.com
+These files here are written in Markdown, extended with frontmatter meta-data.

-This repo lives under (clone URL):

-* git@github.com:fortrabbit/help.git
+These contents are published on: https://help.fortrabbit.com

 ## Contributing